Contents

 Invitation links and getting started

-If you are creating an ePoster/stack for a conference then you should have received an invite email from Learning Toolbox (no_reply@ltb.io) which contains the invite link that allows you to create an account, sign and start to make your ePoster/stack.
+If you are creating a stack for an event or conference then you should have received an invite email from Learning Toolbox (no_reply@ltb.io) which contains the invite link that allows you to create an account, sign and start to make your stack.

 If you have not received this invite email then we recommend that you look in your Spam/Junk/Promotions email folders, as sometimes mail readers misdirect welcome emails such a this one into those folders.

-If you still cannot find the invite email then you should contact the conference support team who are managing the use of Learning Toolbox for your conference.
+If you still cannot find the invite email then you should contact the conference or event support team who are managing the use of Learning Toolbox for your event.
 They will be able to help you.

-In order to create a stack/ePoster in Learning Toolbox for a conference you must have activated the invite link you were sent for that conference stack/ePoster and you must have signed in using the same account you used when you activated your invite link.
+In order to create a stack in Learning Toolbox for a conference or event you must have activated the Learning Toolbox invite link you were sent for that ePoster or stack and you must have signed in using the same account you used when you activated your invite link.
 If you have not received and activated your invite link then read this FAQ answer [How do I find my invite link].

 After you have signed into Learning Toolbox (https://my.ltb.io/) do you see the Getting Started Page (image below) when you click on Create Stack?

-If you see the Getting Started Page then this means your account does not have permission to make an ePoster/stack.
+If you see the Getting Started Page then this means your account does not have permission to make a stack.
 There are two possible reasons for this:

 You are not signed in.
 Check that you are signed in.
 If you are not signed in then click on Sign In and make sure to sign in using the same account as you used when you activated your invite.